Try "cat diabetes" or "dog being sick"

 3. Mistletoe

 Mistletoe poses a significant health risk to your dog.
-This plant contains several toxic compounds, including viscotoxins and phoratoxins.
+This plant - especially the berries - contains several toxic compounds, including viscotoxins and phoratoxins.
 These substances are particularly harmful to dogs and can affect both their gastrointestinal and cardiovascular systems.
 The severity of the poisoning depends on the amount ingested and the type of mistletoe (American or European varieties), with the British type being more toxic.

 Symptoms of mistletoe poisoning